Skip to content

 Why conduct a life cycle assessment?

-Lifecycle analysis is the 1st step in implementing an informed and relevant eco-design approach, by quantifying and assessing the impact of a product’s entire lifecycle.
-It makes it possible to compare choices on a global scale (recycling, relocation of production) or a local scale (design element, manufacturing process).
-Finally, LCA targets the best levers for reducing overall impact.
+Life cycle assessment is the first step in conducting an informed and effective eco-design process by quantifying and evaluating the impacts across a product’s entire life cycle.
+It enables comparisons to be made between options at a global level (recycling, relocating production) or a local level (design elements, manufacturing processes).
+Finally, LCA identifies the most effective levers for reducing the overall impact.

 What are the stages in a life cycle assessment?